-The raven is the first species of bird mentioned in the Bible (After the flood, Noah releases a raven to find out if the waters have receded), and ravens are mentioned many times throughout, in both the old and new testaments.
+The raven is the first species of bird mentioned in the Bible (after the flood, Noah releases a raven to find out if the waters have receded), and ravens are mentioned many times throughout both the old and new testaments.

-In the Qur'an's story, a raven is teaches Cain how to bury his murdered brother Abel.
+In the Qur'an, a raven teaches Cain how to bury his murdered brother Abel.

 During Viking times, the god Odin was closely associated with ravens.
 In Norse mythology, he had two that served as his eyes and ears: They would fly out over the world to look and listen, then come sit on his shoulders and tell him what they learned.